integration code

 Responsive Website Pros Responsive Website Cons

-What’s the Bottom Line on Mobile vs. Responsive?
+What’s the Bottom Line on Mobile Optimized vs. Responsive Websites?

-At Atilus the choice has been simple.
-Since the Bootstrap 3 (mobile first) framework came out we’ve been creating every new site with responsive design.
-It’s meant a change internally on design thinking, execution and testing – but it’s what makes sense for 99% of our clients.
+At Atilus, the choice has been simple.
+Since the Bootstrap 3 (mobile-first) framework came out, we’ve been creating every new site with a responsive design.
+It’s meant a change internally on design thinking, execution, and testing – but it’s what makes sense for 99% of our clients.

-In our opinion, there’s really only 2 circumstances when you should consider a “mobile-only” version of your website:
+In our opinion, there are really only 2 circumstances when you should consider a “mobile-only” version of your website:

-• You have an existing website and would prefer not to incur the costs of redesigning it using responsive.
+• You have an existing website and would prefer not to incur the costs of redesigning it using responsive design.
 We’ve done this for many clients, and there are even tools out there to assist with this quickly and automatically.

 Valerie Baker